oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/ghana.md

 mixed system of English common law and customary law

 ### 憲法
-- `history`: several previous; latest drafted 31 March 1992, approved and promulgated 28 April 1992, entered into force 7 January 1993
+- `歷史`: several previous; latest drafted 31 March 1992, approved and promulgated 28 April 1992, entered into force 7 January 1993
-- `amendments`: proposed by Parliament; consideration requires prior referral to the Council of State, a body of prominent citizens who advise the president of the republic; passage of amendments to "entrenched" constitutional articles (including those on national sovereignty, fundamental rights and freedoms, the structure and authorities of the branches of government, and amendment procedures) requires approval in a referendum by at least 40% participation of eligible voters and at least 75% of votes cast, followed by at least two-thirds majority vote in Parliament, and assent of the president; amendments to non-entrenched articles do not require referenda; amended 1996
+- `修正`: proposed by Parliament; consideration requires prior referral to the Council of State, a body of prominent citizens who advise the president of the republic; passage of amendments to "entrenched" constitutional articles (including those on national sovereignty, fundamental rights and freedoms, the structure and authorities of the branches of government, and amendment procedures) requires approval in a referendum by at least 40% participation of eligible voters and at least 75% of votes cast, followed by at least two-thirds majority vote in Parliament, and assent of the president; amendments to non-entrenched articles do not require referenda; amended 1996

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent or grandparent must be a citizen of Ghana
+- `血統公民身份`: at least one parent or grandparent must be a citizen of Ghana
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017)
+- `國家元首`: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017)
-- `head of government`: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017)
+- `政府首腦`: President Nana Addo Dankwa AKUFO-ADDO (since 7 January 2017)
-- `cabinet`: Council of Ministers; nominated by the president, approved by Parliament
+- `内閣`: Council of Ministers; nominated by the president, approved by Parliament
-- `elections/appointments`: president and vice president directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term); election last held on 7 December 2020 (next to be held on 7 December 2024); the president is both chief of state and head of government
+- `選舉/任命`: president and vice president directly elected on the same ballot by absolute majority popular vote in 2 rounds if needed for a 4-year term (eligible for a second term); election last held on 7 December 2020 (next to be held on 7 December 2024); the president is both chief of state and head of government
-- `election results`: *2020:* Nana Addo Dankwa AKUFO-ADDO reelected president in the first round; percent of vote - Nana Addo Dankwa AKUFO-ADDO (NPP) 51.3%, John Dramani MAHAMA (NDC) 47.4%, other 1.3%  *2016:* Nana Addo Dankwa AKUFO-ADDO elected president in the first round; percent of vote - Nana Addo Dankwa AKUFO-ADDO (NPP) 53.7%, John Dramani MAHAMA (NDC) 44.5%, other 1.8%  (2020)
+- `選舉結果`: *2020:* Nana Addo Dankwa AKUFO-ADDO reelected president in the first round; percent of vote - Nana Addo Dankwa AKUFO-ADDO (NPP) 51.3%, John Dramani MAHAMA (NDC) 47.4%, other 1.3%  *2016:* Nana Addo Dankwa AKUFO-ADDO elected president in the first round; percent of vote - Nana Addo Dankwa AKUFO-ADDO (NPP) 53.7%, John Dramani MAHAMA (NDC) 44.5%, other 1.8%  (2020)

 ### 立法部門
-- `description`: unicameral Parliament (275 seats; members directly elected in single-seat constituencies by simple majority vote to serve 4-year terms)
+- `描述`: unicameral Parliament (275 seats; members directly elected in single-seat constituencies by simple majority vote to serve 4-year terms)
-- `elections`: last held on 7 December 2020 (next to be held in December 2024)
+- `選舉`: last held on 7 December 2020 (next to be held in December 2024)
-- `election results`: percent of vote by party - NPP 50.4%, NDC 46.2%, independent 2.3%, other 1.1%; seats by party- NPP 137, NDC 137, independent 1; composition- men 235, women 40, percentage women 14.6%
+- `選舉結果`: percent of vote by party - NPP 50.4%, NDC 46.2%, independent 2.3%, other 1.1%; seats by party- NPP 137, NDC 137, independent 1; composition- men 235, women 40, percentage women 14.6%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice and 13 justices)
+- `最高法院`: Supreme Court (consists of the chief justice and 13 justices)
-- `judge selection and term of office`: chief justice appointed by the president in consultation with the Council of State (a small advisory body of prominent citizens) and with the approval of Parliament; other justices appointed by the president upon the advice of the Judicial Council (an 18-member independent body of judicial, military and police officials, and presidential nominees) and on the advice of the Council of State; justices can retire at age 60, with compulsory retirement at age 70
+- `法官遴選和任期`: chief justice appointed by the president in consultation with the Council of State (a small advisory body of prominent citizens) and with the approval of Parliament; other justices appointed by the president upon the advice of the Judicial Council (an 18-member independent body of judicial, military and police officials, and presidential nominees) and on the advice of the Council of State; justices can retire at age 60, with compulsory retirement at age 70
-- `subordinate courts`: Court of Appeal; High Court; Circuit Court; District Court; regional tribunals
+- `下級法院`: Court of Appeal; High Court; Circuit Court; District Court; regional tribunals

 ### 政黨
 All Peoples Congress or APC Convention People's Party or CPP Ghana Freedom Party or GFP Ghana Union Movement or GUM Great Consolidated Popular Party or GCPP Liberal Party of Ghana or LPG National Democratic Congress or NDC National Democratic Party or NDP New Patriotic Party or NPP People's National Convention or PNC Progressive People's Party or PPP United Front Party or UFP United Progressive Party or UPP